Why Is My Cat Hiding And Sleeping In The Closet?

 To understand what is wrong with your pet, your veterinarian will take a thorough history and examination of your cat.
 Based on this, your vet can then recommend specific testing tailored to your cat’s need to get to the bottom of what is making them sick and advise on appropriate treatments.

-Why Is My Cat Hiding In The Closet Specifically?
+Why Is My Cat Hiding in the Closet Specifically?

 The linen closet might seem a strange place for your cat to want to hide, but in fact, it is generally a warm, quiet, and dark place.
 Therefore, it makes for a very attractive hiding spot, regardless of the reason driving your cat’s need to hide away.